Skip to content

 Collaboration requires context

 Care is delivered by teams, not individuals.
 Doctors need to see nursing notes.
 Specialists need to see primary care records.
-Everyone needs access to the same unified context to coordinate effectively.
+Everyone needs access to the same unified context to coordinate effectively—on one platform instead of a stack of disconnected point tools.

-AI cannot dive into context that does not exist.
-Unified patient identity is the foundation for everything else—clinical reasoning, risk stratification, care coordination, and administrative automation.
+AI cannot reason over context that does not exist.
+A unified patient record is the foundation for everything else: when every source is ingested into one knowledge graph, the same automated workflow can power clinical reasoning, risk stratification, care coordination, and administrative automation.

 IMPLEMENTATION